kevinyswong/kevinyswong.github.io/index.md

-  individual human trajectories based not primarily on reason, optimization, logic, but on randomness, environmental factors, coincidental encounters, happenstance, stumbling, blundering, grasping in the dark forest where reason is only a thin beam of a flashlight shining ahead, we may understand more accurately a person's behavior, knowledge, experiences over the course of a lifetime, not through lofty, honorable principles and ideals but a grounding in the material world of circumstances, availability, demands, options, in purview of the community's knowledge, the circumstances of birth.
+  individual human trajectories based not primarily on reason, optimization, logic, but on randomness, environmental factors, coincidental encounters, happenstance, stumbling, blundering, grasping in the dark forest where reason is only the thin beam of the wavering flashlight shining ahead, we may understand more accurately a person's behavior, knowledge, experiences over the course of a lifetime, not through lofty, honorable principles and ideals but a grounding in the material world of circumstances, availability, demands, options, in purview of the community's knowledge, the circumstances of birth.
   Yet each individual, out of self-protection and self-interest, projects a persona of resolve and determination so that in the absence of any real clarity, one bluffs, and others perceive the posturing as certitude and conviction.

   <br>